rogerjbos/web_rogerjbos/content/linux.md

 #### Other / Misc
 * `history` shows a list of previous commands.
 What's nice is that you can re-run any command by using the bang operator and the line number (i.e. `!5`).
 You can clear the history using `history -c`.
+* `timedatectl set-timezone America/New_York` sets the timezone to New York.
 * `ps aux | grep <program name>` to get a list of the **P**rocess **S**tate and ids (pid) for **A**ll **U**ser e**X**ecutables.
 * `kill -9 <pid>` kills (immediately) the process identified by <pid>.
 You can use `ps aux` to identify the pid you want to kill.
 Killing a process immediately should not need to be done very often and should be used sparingly.
 * `lscpu` **L**i**S**ts **CPU** information.